 The possession, consumption, or transportation of alcoholic beverages on the University campus or in campus-owned facilities is generally prohibited as a matter of institutional policy.
 This policy is formalized in Executive Memorandum 99-11;.
-CSU, Chico and the University Police Department are very concerned about the abuse and over consumption of alcoholic beverages by students and devote a lot of attention and resources to this serious issue.
-It is the belief of the University Police Department that education, as well as strict enforcement of local, state, and federal laws, will help to control the abuse of alcohol on campus.
+CSU, Chico and the CSU, Chico Police Department are very concerned about the abuse and over consumption of alcoholic beverages by students and devote a great deal of attention and resources to this serious issue.
+It is the belief of the CSU, Chico Police Department that education, as well as strict enforcement of local, state, and federal laws, will help to control the abuse of alcohol on campus.
 Education regarding the dangers of alcohol abuse will provide students with the opportunity to make informed choices regarding its use, while strict enforcement will help to ensure the safety and security of the campus community.
-It is important to note that the University Police Department will investigate and prosecute, to the fullest extent of the law, any violation of local, state, or federal laws pertaining to the use/abuse of alcohol.
-Successful prosecution can lead to fines, or incarceration in county jail or state prison, depending on the violation that was committed.
+It is important to note that the CSU, Chico Police Department will investigate and prosecute, to the fullest extent of the law, any violation of local, state, or federal laws pertaining to the use/abuse of alcohol.
+Successful prosecution can lead to fines or incarceration in county jail or state prison, depending on the violation committed.

-The unlawful manufacture, distribution, sale, possession, or use of illegal drugs on the university campus or at any university-sponsored event off campus is prohibited.
+The unlawful manufacture, distribution, sale, possession, or use of illegal drugs on the university campus or at any university-sponsored off campus event is prohibited.
 No one may use illegal substances, or abuse legal substances, including alcohol, in a manner which impairs performance of assigned tasks.
-Visit www.csuchico.edu/sa/alcoholpolicy/for a detailed look at the university alcohol policy and alcohol abuse prevention programs offered by CSU, Chico.
-The CADEC Program (Campus Alcohol and Drug Education Center, (530) 898-6450) provides culturally sensitive information about alcohol and other drugs to the campus community, involves a collective of students who assist in creating a campus environment that reinforces healthy lifestyles, provides support services for students who are experiencing problems with drugs or alcohol, and educates students about the impact of both alcohol and other drug abuse.
+Visit www.csuchico.edu/sa/alcoholpolicy/ for a detailed look at the university alcohol policy and alcohol abuse prevention programs offered by CSU, Chico.
+CADEC, the Campus Alcohol and Drug Education Center, provides culturally sensitive information about alcohol and other drugs to the campus community, involves a collective of students who assist in creating a campus environment that reinforces healthy lifestyles, provides support services for students who are experiencing problems with drugs or alcohol, and educates students about the impact of both alcohol and other drug abuse.

 The use of alcoholic beverages must be in compliance with California State Law, and is strictly limited to persons 21 years of age or older.
 The possession, transportation, and/or consumption of alcohol by individuals under 21 years of age is strictly prohibited.
 Alcoholic beverages may not be consumed in public areas.

-The University Police Department strictly enforces federal and state laws, as well as the University's zero-tolerance policy, for the use and sale of illegal drugs.
+The CSU, Chico Police Department strictly enforces federal and state laws, as well as the University's zero-tolerance policy, for the use and sale of illegal drugs.
 Violators are subject to university discipline, criminal prosecution, and/or removal from University Housing.
 Students engaging in the sale of illegal drugs will be expelled.